kavinx0/financial-modelling-portfolio/README.md

-### financial-modelling-portfolio
-This repository contains a collection of data analytics projects demonstrating practical skills in **SQL**, **Python**, and analytical problem-solving using real-world style datasets.

-The projects focus on answering meaningful business questions, analysing trends and behaviour, and communicating insights clearly through structured analysis and documentation.
+#Financial Modelling & Market Analysis Portfolio

+This repository contains a collection of financial modelling and market analysis projects demonstrating practical skills in Python, probability modelling, and data-driven analysis of financial and trading markets.
+The projects explore how market data, probabilities, and simulations can be used to analyse uncertainty, evaluate potential trading opportunities, and study patterns within financial markets.
+The focus is on building structured analytical tools and models that can be used to experiment with market behaviour and decision-making under uncertainty.

 ## 🎯 Portfolio Objectives

 This portfolio is designed to:
-- Demonstrate industry-standard data analytics workflows
+- Demonstrate practical financial modelling and analytical workflows
-- Showcase analytical thinking and problem-solving skills
-- Apply SQL and Python to real-world style datasets
+- Apply Python to analyse financial and market-based datasets
-- Communicate insights clearly for technical and non-technical audiences
+- Explore probability, simulation, and expected value in market environments
+- Build tools that collect, process, and analyse market data
+- Showcase structured analytical thinking and modelling approaches
-- Build a strong foundation for entry-level data analytics roles
+- Develop a strong foundation for roles in data analytics, fintech, and financial technology

 ## 📁 Projects

-### 01. Customer Purchase & Retention Analysis ([view project](./01_Customer_Analysis))
+### 01. Hermes — Prediction Market Analysis System ([view project](./01_Hermes))
-Analysis of customer transaction data to understand revenue trends, repeat purchasing behaviour, and customer retention patterns.
+Hermes is a prediction market analysis system designed to collect and analyse Polymarket event contracts.
+The project explores how probability modelling and expected value calculations can be used to evaluate whether market prices accurately reflect the likelihood of real-world outcomes.

+The system gathers market data, evaluates implied probabilities, and applies analytical models to identify potential pricing inefficiencies within prediction markets.

 **Key focus areas:**
-- Revenue and sales trends over time
-- Repeat vs one-time customer behaviour
-- High-value customers and products
+- Collection and processing of prediction market data
+- Analysis of implied market probabilities
+- Bayesian probability updates based on new information
+- Expected value (EV) evaluation of market contracts
-- Actionable business insights and recommendations
+- Simulation and paper-trading experimentation

 **Tools & Technologies:**
-- SQL (joins, aggregations, window functions)
-- Python (Pandas, NumPy, Matplotlib)
+- Python
+- Pandas / NumPy
+- REST APIs (Polymarket market data)
+- Probability and Bayesian modelling
-- Jupyter Notebook
+- Jupyter Notebook / Python scripts

 ---

-### 02. Funnel & Cohort Analysis (in progress)
-Analysis of user journeys and conversion funnels, including cohort-based retention analysis to understand behavioural patterns over time.

-**Key focus areas:**
-- Funnel drop-off and conversion rates
-- Cohort-based retention analysis
-- Behavioural trends across user segments

-**Tools & Technologies:**
-- SQL (event-based analysis, window functions)
-- Python (Pandas, Matplotlib)
-- Jupyter Notebook

----

-### 03. Data Quality & Validation (in progress)
-Exploration of data quality and validation techniques to identify inconsistencies, missing values, and anomalies in analytical datasets.

-**Key focus areas:**
-- Data profiling and completeness checks
-- Detection of anomalies and outliers
-- Validation of business rules and assumptions
-- Improving reliability of analytical outputs

-**Tools & Technologies:**
-- SQL (data validation queries)
-- Python (Pandas, NumPy)
-- Jupyter Notebook

----

-### 04. Executive KPI & Revenue Performance Analysis (in progress)

-**Key Focus Areas**

-- Executive-level revenue KPIs and performance metrics
-- Revenue trends and growth patterns over time
-- Revenue concentration and dependency analysis (e.g. top customers/products)
-- Repeat customer contribution and retention indicators
-- Identification of key business risks and opportunities
-- Clear, decision-oriented insights and recommendations

-**Tools & Technologies**
-- Python (Pandas, NumPy)
-- SQL (aggregations, grouping, KPI calculations)
-- Jupyter Notebook
-- Matplotlib (lightweight, explanatory visualisations)

----

 ## 🛠 Core Skills Demonstrated

 Across the projects in this portfolio, the following skills are demonstrated:

-- Data extraction and transformation using SQL
+- Financial modelling and probabilistic reasoning
-- Exploratory data analysis using Python
+- Market data collection and API integration
-- Analytical thinking and problem decomposition
+- Expected value and decision analysis
+- Python-based analytical modelling
-- Data quality awareness and validation
+- Structured experimentation and analysis
-- Clear communication of insights and findings
+- Clear documentation of modelling assumptions and results
-- Structured documentation and reproducible analysis

 ## 📂 Repository Structure

 Each project folder follows a consistent structure:
 - `README.md` — project overview and objectives
-- SQL scripts — queries used for analysis
+- Python scripts — data collection, modelling, and analysis logic
-- Jupyter notebooks — exploratory analysis and visualisation
+- Jupyter notebooks — exploratory analysis and experimentation
-- Supporting files — data descriptions and written insights
+- Supporting files — documentation of methodology and assumptions

 This structure reflects common industry practices and ensures clarity and reproducibility.

 ## 📌 Notes

-- Projects are built incrementally and reflect ongoing learning and skill development.
+- Projects are developed incrementally and reflect ongoing learning and experimentation.
-- Datasets used are either publicly available or representative of real-world analytical scenarios.
+- Market data sources are drawn from publicly available APIs and prediction market platforms.
-- The emphasis is on correctness, clarity, and analytical reasoning rather than dashboard-heavy presentation.
+- The emphasis is on analytical reasoning, modelling clarity, and reproducible analysis rather than purely automated trading systems.
-- Right now project 1 has been completed, 2 and 3 are partially completed but yet to commit and 4 is still underway
+- Additional projects related to financial modelling, simulations, and market analysis will be added over time as the portfolio expands.